Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Removing ribbons and Proof of Theorem 1.4

 For $\Pet_k(\lambda,\mu)$, the corresponding action is to change the row and move the row to the place to order the rows.
-The number of rows moved below is the number of edges with a starting point between $i-k$ and $i$, which is $q$. \end{proof}
+The number of rows moved below is the number of edges with a starting point between $i-k$ and $i$, which is $q$ by part (iv). \end{proof}

 As $\Pet_k(\lambda,\mu)$ is a Petrie matrix and thus \cref{thm:PetWeightInvo} applies, here we translate the definition of the weight of a good orientation using the setting of $\Pet_k(\lambda,\mu)$.